code0monkey1/code0monkey1/README.md

  \- _Software Engineering Expert ( Indorse )_

  ###### Indorse is a Skills Assessment Platform, where a panel of experts coming from all over the world review candidates on their software development skills.
-These code reviews are done either on candidates’ existing open source projects or on a particular assignment that our clients ask the candidates to undergo.
+These code reviews are done on candidates’ existing open-source projects or on a particular assignment that our clients ask the candidates to undergo.

 \-\-\-\-\-\-\-\-\-\-\-\-
 [Source Link](https://bit.ly/3iTi5gZ)